JWalshe86/Mickey-Mouse-Memory-Game/README.md

 - Idea for score [itsourcecode](https://itsourcecode.com/free-projects/jsprojects/memory-game-in-javascript-with-source-code/?expand_article=1)
 - idea for lives & dynamic card movement effect from [developedbyed](https://www.youtube.com/watch?v=-tlb4tv4mC4)
 - styling of play & how to play buttons code adapted from [GreatStack](https://youtu.be/Odr24UQs3uY?feature=shared)
+- code to delay anchor tag for play button until balloons pop taken from [nattik Gur-Arie](https://stackoverflow.com/questions/14434604/i-want-to-delay-a-link-for-a-period-of-500-with-javascript#:~:text=To%20delay%20a%20link%20with,it%20is%20inside%20the%20'%20'%20.)